 You don’t have just one credit score, you have multiple credit scores.

 FICO uses information in your credit record at a credit bureau to compute your FICO credit score.
-Each of the major credit bureaus, Experian, Equifax, and Transunion have a unique, proprietary score model which has been developed by FICO specifically for each of them.
+Each of the major credit bureaus – Experian, Equifax, and Transunion – have multiple unique, proprietary score model which has been developed by FICO specifically for each of them.

-Many lenders also have their own in-house proprietary scores that they may use instead of, and sometimes in addition to, a FICO score or a VantageScore score.
-These proprietary score models are used only by the lender who develops and maintains them, and none of these models’ results are ever publicly disclosed.
+Many lenders, especially large national lenders, also have their own in-house proprietary scores that they may use instead of, and sometimes in addition to, a FICO score or a VantageScore score.
+These proprietary score models are used only by the lenders who develop and maintain them, and none of these models’ results are ever publicly disclosed or available to consumers.